 In John 3:1-12 – Jesus encounters Nicodemus, a complex man of faith, who works with a group of unbelieving hypocrites.
 (See the “Nick… at Night” post for more on this).

-In John 4:4-45 – Jesus seeks out an unlikely woman of faith living in a theologically foreign land (See “You Just Had to Go There”).
+In John 4:4-45 – Jesus seeks out an unlikely woman of faith at a well in a theologically foreign land (See “You Just Had to Go There”).

 And finally in John 4:46-54 – Jesus is approached by a royal official.
 It’s not entirely clear if this man was a Jew or a Gentile… but for sure he is Hellenized.
 He has been greatly influenced by the Greco-Roman culture and is likely serving in Herod’s court.
 He lives in the “Galilee of the Gentiles”.